 Board 17 of the final (-2)

-Board 19 was flat — West making eleven tricks in 4 so the swing must be on Board 20, which I know is a potential slam for N/S.
+Board 19 was flat — West making eleven tricks in 4

 Board 21 Flat in a rather odd way.
-Ed and Tom (E/W) went one off doubled in a rather ambitious 3NT for -100 but Ben and Rob defeated 3 by two to save any IMPs.
+Ed and Tom (E/W) went one off doubled in a rather ambitious 3NT for -100 but Ben and Rob defeated 3

 Board 22 I cannot see the hand yet, but France seem to have gained 13 IMPs.
 It’s a long time before the fat lady will sing (or indeed cry).
-Tom has gone off in a 4 contract made at the other table.
-Ah now I see the hand it appears that nine tricks is the normal result so on the surface it looks like the swing came from some defensive lapse by Ben and Tom.
+Tom has gone off in a 4

 (Now an hour or so later I know this is wrong — a board was misscored – this one I think and not -13 but flat — so all the later margins are wrong — England are 13 IMPs better off than I feared)